medic/medic-docs/development/data-flows-for-analytics.md

 - data is collected from the device of a health worker;
 - this data is pushed to an online instance from where this data is available to other health workers, supervisors and decision makers;
-- the data is transferred to a relational database and presented in forms suitable for analytics and visualizations;
+- the data is transferred to a relational database (PostgreSQL) using [couch2pg](https://github.com/medic/medic-couch2pg) and made available for analytics and visualizations;
-- more access to the data is given to relevant parties at this level, for example analysts;
+- access to PostreSQL is given to relevant parties at this level, for example analysts;
-- managers and decision makers access the same from visualizations of the data.
+- visualization platforms e.g [Klipfolio](https://www.klipfolio.com/) can then be connected to PostgreSQL from where managers and decision makers get access to visualizations of the data.

 ## Detailed look at what happens at every level